SurrealORM/orm/.changeset/four-pans-sink.md

 - 📘 TypeScript-first approach

 Installation:
-npm: npm install @surrealorm/orm
+- npm: npm install @surrealorm/orm
-bun: bun add @surrealorm/orm
+- bun: bunx jsr add @surrealorm/orm
-deno: deno add npm:@surrealorm/orm
+- deno: deno add jsr:@surrealorm/orm

 This initial release provides a solid foundation for working with SurrealDB in TypeScript, featuring:
 - Entity definition with decorators
 - CRUD operations with type safety
 - Query building capabilities
 - Support for unique constraints
-- Automatic table creation

 Documentation and examples are available in the README.
 We welcome contributions and feedback!